sjl/.plan/README.markdown

    nothing useful.
 2. Use `nm-connection-editor` from `gnome-network-manager` to edit the connection and manually set up the WPA2+PEAP+user/pass for the connection.

+Finally fixed the dulwich errors from hg-git.
+Since I'm using Debian's hg now instead of building from source, I needed to install dulwich somewhere that the system python can find it.
+I almost installed `python3-pip` to do that, but then realized I could just install `python3-dulwich` and be done.
+Cool.